markcharder/svstats/README.md

 ## Installation

-The package requires vg 1.54.0 (https://github.com/vgteam/vg) and the bdsg library (https://github.com/vgteam/libbdsg).
+The package requires vg 1.54.0 (https://github.com/vgteam/vg), egglib (https://egglib.org/) and the bdsg library (https://github.com/vgteam/libbdsg).
 The vg binary is provided with the svstats package in `bin`.
 Installation of bdsg is left to the user.
 Before running svstats, make sure bdsg is in PYTHONPATH:
 ```bash
 export PYTHONPATH=/path/to/bdsg/lib:$PYTHONPATH
 ```